radcliffetech/sanskrit-garden/README.md

 ## Notes

+- The data fetching is very basic, and in a production system would be connected to a data store in the usual way.
 - The app is structured in a way that makes it easy to extend with additional Sanskrit texts, quizzes, and interactive features.
 - For further customizations, feel free to modify the components and routes as needed.

+## Feature Roadmap

+- Learning tools in Sansksrit
+   - Verb declension patterns
+   - Noun Conjugation pattersn
+   - Grammatical concepts
+   - AI-powered exercises
+- Add more texts
+- Textual analysis toolsw
+- Alphabet enhancements
+   - Filtering by part of mouth, etc.